 IMPORTANT NOTE: Just like with the misdemeanor hit and run, felony hit and run laws apply even if you were not at fault!
 For example, if you are stopped at a red light and you are rear-ended, it is still your obligation to provide the information described above and make reasonable efforts to seek medical attention if the person was injured in the collision.
 If you immediately flee the scene, even though the accident was NOT your fault, you may still be guilty of felony hit and run.

 How Long Does a Hit and Run Investigation Take?

 People often ask “how long before the police stop investigating a hit and run?”
 If there is no injury and it is only property damage, then it will be filed a misdemeanor and the must be filed within one year of the date of the incident.
 If the incident is a felony, the prosecutors have three years to file it from the date of the incident.

-If you or a loved one is being investigated for a hit and run, or was involved in an accident and left the scene, you should contact a lawyer immediately to help you with your case.
+If you or a loved one is being investigated for a hit and run, or was involved in an accident and left the scene without sharing information with or securing medical attention for other parties, you should contact a reputable hit and run attorney immediately for help you with your case.
 Calling early and dealing with the problem immediately may make the difference between a criminal conviction and freedom.
-For a free consultation, call today (310) 210-0744.